 The following sections provide information on prion disease, the services we offer and research into prion disease (CJD).

-We also take on board your comments to have information on the open day content made available to you.
-We will look into ways of making this information available.
-Once again thank-you for taking the time to complete the survey and feel free to offer any further feed-back directly to your Nurse or Doctor, or via the Prion-help contact email address: firstname.lastname@example.org
+Once again thank-you for taking the time to complete the feedback form, feel free to offer any further feed-back directly to your Nurse or Doctor, or via the Prion-help contact email address: firstname.lastname@example.org

 National Prion Clinic describe a new form of inherited prion disease that causes diarrhoea